ankane/autosuggest/README.md

 Save suggestions in your database or another data store.

-With Rails, you can generate a simple model with: [unreleased]
+With Rails, you can generate a simple model with:

 ```sh
 rails generate autosuggest:suggestions